roger-twan/roger-twan/README.md

 ### 👋 Hi, I'm Roger
-I am a Software Engineer and Tech Geek, and I have always been passionate about learning new technologies.
+I am a Software Engineer and tech enthusiast with a strong passion for learning and mastering new technologies.

 ---